 - How to upgrade to Qantas Boeing 737 business class

 - Qantas Boeing 737 business class reviews

 Qantas Boeing 737 business class is the highest level of cabin service available on these single-aisle jets, with 12 recliner seats in a 2-2 layout over three rows.

-The Boeing 737s are the workhorse of Qantas' domestic fleet, and when international borders aren't locked down, they're also commonly seen on flights over to New Zealand, New Caledonia and Fiji, as well up to Papua New Guinea and even Indonesia, on selected flights to Denpasar/Bali.
+The Boeing 737s are the workhorse of Qantas' domestic and trans-Tasman fleet, and when further international borders aren't locked down, they're also commonly seen on flights over to New Caledonia and Fiji, as well up to Papua New Guinea and even Indonesia, on selected services to Denpasar/Bali.

 Qantas Boeing 737 business class pre-flight experience